Deeming and financial assets

 This page explains what financial assets are, what deeming is, and how deeming works.

-Note: whilst this page uses the term 'Pension' and 'Pensioner' it also applies to veteran payment.
+Note: Whilst this page uses the terms 'Pension' and 'Pensioner', it also applies to Veteran Payment.

 On this page